Quick Tips File

 NAME = VALUE

 Cron will look at a special environment variable, MAILTO.
-Any output
+Any

-crontab).
-If MAILTO is defined by empty (MAILTO=""), no mail will be
+owner of the crontab).
+If MAILTO is defined by empty (MAILTO=""),

 The format of the cron table entry includes five (5) time fields

 followed by a command.
-Commands are executed when the time specified by
+Commands are executed when the time

-the date fields matches the current time.
-The five time fields are as
+specified by the date fields matches the current time.
+The five

 Field Allowed Values